The Art of Learning

 Author: Josh Waitzkin

 Waitzkin’s framework for mastery directly informs how I think about coaching, learning, and performance under pressure.
-A few concepts I keep returning to:
+Three concepts I keep returning to:

 The idea that mental resilience is a trainable skill—that you can become “psychologically impregnable” through deliberate practice in discomfort—changed how I approach challenges.